 Ethnography can help investigate very complicated or critical design challenges.
 A good researcher is essential when observing and/or interacting with target audiences in their real-life environment.

-Ethnography is a qualitative research method where researchers observe and/or interact with a study’s participants in their real-life environment.
+Ethnographic research is a qualitative method where researchers observe and/or interact with a study’s participants in their real-life environment.
 Ethnography was popularised by anthropology, but is used across a wide range of social sciences.

-Within the field of usability and user-centred design, ethnography is used to support a designer’s deeper understanding of the design problem – including the relevant domain, audience(s), processes, goals and context(s) of use.
+Within the field of usability, user-centred design and service design, ethnography is used to support a designer’s deeper understanding of the design problem – including the relevant domain, audience(s), processes, goals and context(s) of use.

 The aim of an ethnographic study within a usability project is to get ‘under the skin’ of a design problem (and all its associated issues).
 It is hoped that by achieving this, a designer will be able to truly understand the problem and therefore design a far better solution.

 Methods associated with ethnography

 Anthropological ethnographers often live amongst a group/society for a year or more, in order to learn about them.
 This fully immersive, long-term ‘live and work’ approach to ethnography has not proven popular within the field of usability.

 Part of the reason may involve cost, but it is also the case that anthropologists and usability practitioners are interested in different things.
 Anthropologists use ethnography in an attempt to fully understand as much as possible about an entire society.
 Usability practitioners are usually only interested in learning information that will support their reasoning on a specific design problem.